Fire Safety

 Hot Work Rule – Main Campus

 Hot work includes welding, cutting torches, brazing, open flame soldering, grinding that produces sparks, torch-applied roofing or the use of open-flame heaters.
 Contact EHS at [email protected] for clarification or confirmation that your activity is considered hot work.
-This does not include common laboratory operations such as the use of a Bunsen burner.

-Hot work conducted by university employees in labs, shops, or other areas on main campus requires issuance of a hot work permit by the University Fire Marshal.
-In addition to the hot work permit the following requirements must be fulfilled prior to any hot work being conducted: Any main campus entity that will performing hot work operations will:
+Hot work conducted by university employees in labs, shops, or other designated areas on main campus requires issuance of an Annual Hot Work Space Authorization by the University Fire Marshal.

 Students performing hot work must be trained and supervised during all hot work activities by a competent university employee that has completed the above requirements.
 Students are not required to take the state training or apply for a permit, they must work under the permit of the competent employee.
 This applies only to University of Utah students enrolled in classes that involve welding or hot work operations and not employees.